r-barnes/richdem/README.md

 process even very large DEMs.

 RichDEM offers a variety of flow metrics, such as D8 and D∞.
 It can flood or breach depressions.
-It can calculate flow accumulation, slops, curvatures, &c.
+It can calculate flow accumulation, slopes, curvatures, &c.

 Please cite RichDEM (see below).